rilufiyy/nolimit-ds-test-Sri-Lutfiya-Dwiyeni/README.md

 # MeetRecall AI Improvement

-This project is an improved version of [MeetRecall AI](https://github.com/rilufiyy/MeetRecall-AI), extended into a full Meeting Intelligence Platform with RAG chatbot, topic clustering, and per-speaker sentiment analysis.
+This project is an extension and architectural improvement of my original project, [MeetRecall AI](https://github.com/rilufiyy/MeetRecall-AI), which I previously developed independently.
+For this technical test, the system was significantly expanded into a full Meeting Intelligence Platform, adding a RAG-based chatbot, topic clustering, and per-speaker sentiment analysis.

 Built for the NoLimit Indonesia Data Scientist Technical Test (Option C: RAG Chatbot + Bonus: Topic Clustering + Streamlit App).

 ---